 If you cannot find ewe’s or goat milk butter these can also be made with regular butter, although they will lack the characteristic taste, they will still be delicious.

-This year I flavoured them with…. and … which gave them a wonderful flavour.
 They were perfect in taste and each bite they melted in your mouth, making you want to eat more and more.

 This recipe also goes to Rosa, of Rosa’s Yummy Yums, for her even Pastries For Peace.

 This recipe also goes to Susan of Food Blogga for her event Eat Christmas Cookies, Season 3